Twin City Toucans FC

-Twin City Toucans FC is an American soccer team based in Bryan, Texas, United States.
+Twin City Toucans Football Club is an American soccer team based in Bryan, Texas, United States.
 Founded in 2017, the team plays in USL League Two, the fourth tier of the American Soccer Pyramid.

 The team plays its home games at Edible Field, home to the Brazos Valley Bombers of the Texas Collegiate League.
 The team's colors are black, red, and white.

 The team serves as a hybrid affiliate of the Houston Dynamo of Major League Soccer.
 The hybrid affiliation, a first for the PDL, means that the Dynamo will be responsible for the soccer operations of the club, selecting players and coaching staff.
 The ownership group, Clutch Entertainment, will be responsible for operations and day-to-day management of the club.